-A recent, top of mind example, is the partnership that ATS formed with.
+A recent, top-of-mind example, is the partnership that ATS formed with.
 This is a partnership where two companies’ core competencies serve different phases of the automation cycle.
 Vention offers a platform for ideation and quick turnaround equipment, whereas ATS offers turnkey, factory-wide assembly automation solutions.
 They began working together to improve the customer experience for both companies.

 I believe the larger trend that drives our focus toward partnerships is the labour shortage that affects so many industries, not just manufacturing and I often cite a recent study published by Deloitte, the skills gap may leave 2.4 million positions unfilled between 2018 and 2028.

 As leaders and drivers of change, we need to be laser-focused on how to achieve the greatest impact with the team that we have, which emphasizes a definition of our core competency.
 Those that define their competitive competencies well are far more open to working with partners on a deeper level because of a strong appreciation for each other’s strengths and market.
 I believe the Miller Heiman Group describes this well in their customer relationship hierarchy seen below.
-The image highlights that deeper relationships (level 4 & 5) make important contributions to each other’s mutual success.
+The image highlights that deeper relationships (levels 4 & 5) make important contributions to each other’s mutual success.

 This partnership trend is certainly aided by the fact that we are all working to solve a problem larger than any one company.
-The common vision is to drive industry forward with more effective technological solutions in order to minimize the labor shortage impact on our ability to service the customer.
+The common vision is to drive the industry forward with more effective technological solutions in order to minimize the labor shortage impact on our ability to service the customer.
 This challenge is leading to a new climate where companies are finding deeper ways to work with each other to solve overall system problems.

 The openness to partnerships may be the trend that excites me the most as we look forward.
 I have a passion for solving problems with new technologies and doing so quickly.
 Focus is driven when companies have a better understanding of their core competency and focus drives efficiency.
 Therefore, working closely with partners has the potential to unlock greater rates of change in technology adoption because we can all focus on what we’re best at and scale it through standard practices.